bswiswa/node/notes.md

 When distributing your code you do not have to include the **node_modules** folder because, whenever we install a package, our **package.json** file contains information about the package name and it version.

 If you get code without the **node_modules** folder, you can run the command `npm install` and it will install all the packages and their dependencies with their correct versions to your project.
+This is assuming that the **package.json** file is specifies all packages needed (non of them were installed without using the `--save` flag.
+If a package is installed without using the `--save` flag, it is installed but the package.json file is not updated and so someone running `npm install` to get all packages in your package.json file will be missing that one)

 ### Order of loading
 It is also important to know the order of operations when packages are being included in your project -- your project is first searched for a package and if it is not found there, it is then installed.